snastase/snastase.github.io/_pages/reviews.md

 {% include base_path %}

-When solicited for peer review by academic journals&mdash;*if the authors have posted a public preprint*&mdash;I try to post an open review (on [PubPeer](https://pubpeer.com/)).
-I send the same review to the journal (usually signed) at the same time as posting the review.
-You can read more about the motivation for [open peer review](https://en.wikipedia.org/wiki/Open_peer_review) in this [paper](https://doi.org/10.3389/fncom.2012.00079) by Niko Kriegeskorte (2012) and an accessible [article](https://www.wired.com/2017/03/rogue-neuroscientist-mission-hack-peer-review/) by *Wired* magazine.
+When solicited for peer review by academic journals&mdash;*if the authors have posted a public preprint*&mdash;I try to post an open review (on, e.g., [PubPeer](https://pubpeer.com/)).
+I send the same review to the journal (usually signed) at the same time as posting the public review.

 ---